ashmind/CopyAndReplace/readme.md

 ### Overview

-CopyAndReplace is a Visual Studio extension that gives you a change to rename and replace in files you have just copy/pasted.
+CopyAndReplace is a Visual Studio extension that gives you a chance to do rename and replace in files you have just copy/pasted.
 The basic idea is that sometimes it is much easier to start with a similar class and reduce/change it than to start with a blank file.

 ![]($about/screenshot.png)